Scrum Master Role- What to expect?

 DUTIES & RESPONSIBILITIES

 The Scrum Master will have to demonstrate various traits to maximize the Scrum Team’s performance and productivity.
-He or she is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
+In addition, they are responsible for promoting and supporting Scrum as defined in the Scrum Guide.
 Scrum Masters do this by helping everyone understand Scrum theory, practices, rules, and values.

 Scrum Master Service to the Product Owner